omo50/Williams-Console/README.md

 This is the *unstable* branch for William's Console, this is made to ensure the best possible performance with Re-Console's Adrenaline configuration files.

 ## When do updates happen?
 I usally update whenever I have spare time, which I have a lot of.
-I always seek for improvments for performance and stabilty wise, so expect it to be a bit slow.
+I always seek for improvements for performance and stabilty wise, so expect it to be a bit slow.

 ## Special Thanks
 - [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off of Re-Console